-I've already shared with you the workshop I took at Craftcation on how to can and make homemade strawberry jam.
-Well, another workshop I took there was with the amazing Ellen Daehnick, who is the founder of Helliemae's (handcrafted caramels), she taught us how to make homemade salted caramel sauce.
+I’ve already shared with you the workshop I took at Craftcation on how to can and make homemade strawberry jam.
+Another workshop I took was with Ellen Daehnick, who is the founder of Helliemae’s (handcrafted caramels).
+She taught us how to make homemade salted caramel sauce.

 - Never use a metal spoon for mixing, combine the sugar, water and corn syrup by hand, literally.